Updated: January 2022

 This is why, if you’re using images in your design, you should try and source the highest quality images.
 Check out my top tips below for how to do this.

 - Check the source of your assets/images.
-The most common reason behind a low resolution is because search engines have been used to search for assets.
-If you were using search engines for royalty free assets, I’d recommend using resolution filters to find the highest resolution images, and, once the assets have downloaded, always double check the image file’s properties.
-Make sure the resolution matches the 300dpi resolution of your artwork.
-We would recommend you source high quality images from stock image sites such as Shutterstock or Pexel.
+The most common reason behind a low print resolution is search engines being used to search for assets.
+If you do use search engines for royalty-free assets, I’d recommend using resolution filters to find the highest resolution images.
+Then once the assets have downloaded, always double check the image file’s properties.
+Make sure the image resolution matches the 300dpi resolution of your artwork.
+We would recommend you source high-quality images from stock image sites such as Shutterstock or Pexel.

 - Avoid using a high ISO setting on your camera.
-Photos are a great way to make the potential customers aware of your products, locations and services in action, and adjusting your ISO settings is a great way to combat dark lighting.
+Photos are a great way to make potential customers aware of your products, locations, and services in action, and adjusting your ISO settings is a great way to combat dark lighting.
 However, this can sometimes result in your photos appearing a little grainy.
-When producing professional looking marketing materials, we would recommend using a photo that’s well lit and grain free.
+When producing professional marketing materials, we would recommend using a photo that’s well-lit and grain free.

 - Make sure your settings are correct when saving/exporting your artwork.
 Most of the time, changing the options given when saving to a pdf or jpg image can solve this problem.
-The resolution options should always be set to a minimum of 300dpi, and if you are given compression options these should be set to maximum.
+The print resolution options should always be set to a minimum of 300dpi, and compression options should be set to maximum.

-Q: Can instantprint improve the resolution of my design?
+Q: Can instantprint improve the print resolution of my design?

 A: No, technically this is not possible, this will have to be done in the design software that you have used to create the design.

-Q: I can’t improve the resolution of my design what can I do?
+Q: What can I do if I can’t improve the resolution of my design?

 A: There are two main options.
-You could either pay to have a new design professionally made or or could print the document “as is”.
-We would not recommend printing a document below 300dpi for the reasons outlined in this document.
+You could either pay to have a new design professionally made or you could print the document “as is”.
+We would not recommend printing a document below 300dpi for the reasons outlined in this article.

-Do you still need help?
-You can ask our Personal Artworker team any questions about resolution.
+We hope this UK guide to image resolution for printing has proved useful.
+If you still need help, you can ask our Personal Artworker team any questions about print resolution.
 Email your artwork and questions to email@example.com.